 “150” newly installed on Portobello Road in the 'blog Section'

-Prints of all pieces are for sale and can be printed at any size as outdoor work on metal or on paper for frames – contact me by clicking here
+Anyone interested in purchasing prints, these can be printed at any size as outdoor work on metal or on paper for frames – contact me by clicking here

 MORE ABOUT THE INSTALLATION.